teo-tsirpanis/Covarsky/README.md

 Using both attributes on the same time will raise an error and fail the build (unless something above hasn't already happened).

-> __DISCLAIMER:__ Using the attributes in any other wrong way (such as a covariant interface with a method that returns the generic type) will not be checked by Covarsky and may break your assembly.
+> __DISCLAIMER:__ Using the attributes in any other wrong way (such as a contravariant interface with a method that returns the generic type) will not be checked by Covarsky and may break your assembly.

 ## Maintainer(s)